aws/aws-cli/awscli/examples/omics/get-variant-store.rst

         "updateTime": "2022-11-23T22:09:24.931711Z"
     }

-For more information, see `Omics Analytics <https://docs.aws.amazon.com/omics/latest/dev/omics-analytics.html>`__ in the *Amazon Omics Developer Guide*.
+For more information, see `HealthOmics Analytics <https://docs.aws.amazon.com/omics/latest/dev/omics-analytics.html>`__ in the *AWS HealthOmics User Guide*.